-This short tour provides a wonderful introduction to the dramatic moorland and spectacular coastline of the proud old county of Yorkshire.
-It’s a tour of contrasts, exploring the stunning heather moorland of the North York Moors National Park before heading east to visit the charming settlements along the coast.
+This itinerary is a tour of contrasts, exploring the stunning heather moorland of the North York Moors National Park before heading east to visit the charming settlements along the coast.

 Starting in the picture-postcard village of Helmsley, this whistle-stop tour takes in all the classic sights of the Cleveland Way where the dramatic uplands of the North York Moors National Park provide the backdrop.
 It’s a tour of contrasts, visiting the stunning heather moorland and magnificent historic sites like Rievaulx Abbey, where nearly five centuries after their dissolution by order of King Henry VIII, the monastic ruins provide a poignant reminder of the region’s turbulent past before moving to the coast to explore the charming settlements of Saltburn, Staithes and Whitby.